deadlyvipers/dojo_rules/introduction.md

 This is me.
 Favourite path is Ruby.
+Deadly skills:
+* Java